dylan-profiler/visions/README.md

 ![](https://dylan-profiler.github.io/visions/_images/typeset_complete_base.svg)

-Because of the special relationship between types these graphs can be used to detect the appropriate type of your data or _infer_ a more appropriate representations.
+Because of the special relationship between types these graphs can be used to detect the type of your data or _infer_ a more appropriate one.

 ```python
 # Detection looks like this